sfomuseum/accession-numbers/README.md

 ### Tests

-Tests for any given pattern are defined as a dictionary whose values are strings to match against (the current pattern) and whose values are the number of expected matches for a corresponding string (key).
+Tests for any given pattern are defined as a dictionary whose values are strings to match against (the current pattern) and whose values are an array of expected matches for a corresponding string (key).
+Tests with empty "matches" arrays are skipped.

 _Tests are run using the [cmd/test-runner](cmd/test-runner]) tool which is written in Go and uses the [regexp.FindStringSubmatch](https://pkg.go.dev/regexp#Regexp.FindStringSubmatch) method to find matches._